InfluxCommunity/influxdb3-js/README.md

 main()
 ```

-The `client` can be now used to insert data using [line-protocol](https://docs.influxdata.com/influxdb/cloud-serverless/reference/syntax/line-protocol/):
+### Write data

+To write data to InfluxDB, call `client.write` with data in [line-protocol](https://docs.influxdata.com/influxdb/cloud-serverless/reference/syntax/line-protocol/) format and the database (or bucket) name.

 ```ts
 const line = `stat,unit=temperature avg=20.5,max=45.0`
 await client.write(line, database)
 ```

-Fetch data using `SQL` query and print result.
+### Query data

+To query data stored in InfluxDB, call `client.query` with an SQL query and the database (or bucket) name.

 ```ts
 // Execute query